 Registered Analysis 1: What is the distribution of complexity in Shakespeare’s plays?

-We use the data of all 37 existing Shakespeare’s plays from the Shakespeare Drama Corpus on Dracor
+We use the data of all 37 existing Shakespeare’s plays from the Shakespeare Drama Corpus

 (Fischer et al., 2019).
 This corpus contains pre-processed data with co-occurrence-based character

-networks (ties are formed between characters who speak in the same text segment (usually a scene;
+networks (ties are formed between characters who speak in the same text segment—usually a scene;

 Börner & Trilcke, 2023) and network measures.
 We will extract the data from https://dracor.org/ via

-the “rdracor”-package.
+the “rdracor”-package (Fischer et al., 2019.
 To calculate complexity, we will use the following approach per character

 network: We create adjacency matrices with all permutations of nodes (i.e., all orders of characters)